USF AHEC Centers

 How can I get involved?

-- You can select an event/project of interest to you from the Spring 2016 Service Opportunities website for the most up to date, comprehensive listing of events and projects, which are arranged by categories.
+- You can select an event/project of interest to you from the Summer 2016 Service Opportunities website for the most up to date, comprehensive listing of events and projects, which are arranged by categories.
 You can also click on the Service Corps Calendar to view upcoming events in chronological order.

 - Then, a few days before each service event that you have signed up for, you will receive an email with details regarding what to expect, what to wear, what to bring and of course, directions!
 Please remember, that if you sign up for a service event, we are depending on you to come to the event and to also act in a professional manner.
 We appreciate your consideration in this matter.